M4GNV5/PointerScript/LanguageDoc.md

 ```

 ##AliasDefinition
-Creates a parse-time alias thats get evaluated when being used like a variable
+Creates a parse-time alias that gets evaluated when being used like a variable
 ```js
 //'alias' Identifier '=' Expression ';'
 function foo(val)